-Sometimes the most dangerous road hazards are the ones we never see coming — whether we’re on the highway or in the business world.
 For some business owners, bookkeeper liability could be cause for concern.
 Whether you maintain the books for your own company or you delegate that task to an internal or outsourced bookkeeper, it pays to understand the responsibilities inherent in the role.
-After all, protecting your most valuable assets — your employees — is critical to keeping your business on the road to success.
+After all, protecting your most valuable assets — your employees — is critical to keeping your business successful.

 One reason a check might bounce is that the payer doesn’t have a dedicated bookkeeper who minds the finances.
 Even in such an instance, vendors still expect to receive their payments on time.
 According to the Uniform Commercial Code, an authorized representative (i.e., one with check-signing authority) is personally liable to the payee unless the representative can prove that the company did not intend for him or her to assume that responsibility.

 What to watch for: To protect the bookkeeper from personal liability, consider requiring each check to have a second signature from a supervisor or corporate officer.

 Worker classification is one of the IRS’ hot button issues, and the agency is scrutinizing business tax returns for red flags.
 If a company claims that employees are independent contractors and the IRS later reclassifies those workers as employees, then who is liable for the unpaid payroll taxes?
 Consider another scenario: A company that is short on cash pays its vendors before remitting payroll tax withholdings to the IRS.
 Who is responsible for that decision?